ESET Online Help

 Adware

-Adware is short for advertising-supported software.
+Adware is a short for advertising-supported software.
 Programs displaying advertising material fall under this category.
-Adware applications often automatically open a new window containing advertisements in an internet browser or change the browser’s home page.
-Adware is frequently bundled with freeware programs, allowing their creators to cover the development costs of their (usually useful) applications.
+Adware applications often automatically open a new pop-up window containing advertisements in an internet browser, or change the browser’s home page.
+Adware is frequently bundled with freeware programs, allowing their creators to cover development costs of their (usually useful) applications.

-Adware itself is not dangerous—users will only be bothered by advertisements.
-Its danger lies in adware's ability to perform tracking functions (as spyware does).
+Adware itself is not dangerous – users will only be bothered with advertisements.
+Its danger lies in the fact that adware may also perform tracking functions (as spyware does).

-Pay specific attention to the installation program if you use a freeware product.
-The installer will notify you of the installation of an extra adware program.
-Often, you will be allowed to cancel it and install the program without adware.
+If you decide to use a freeware product, please pay specific attention to the installation program.
+The installer will most likely notify you of the installation of an extra adware program.
+Often you will be allowed to cancel it and install the program without adware.

 Some programs will not install without adware, or their functionality will be limited.
-This means that adware may often access the system in a “legal” way because users have agreed to it.
+This means that adware may often access the system in a “legal” way, because users have agreed to it.
 In this case, it is better to be safe than sorry.
-If a file is detected as adware on your computer, it is advisable to delete it because it is highly likely to contain malicious code.
+If there is a file detected as adware on your computer, it is advisable to delete it, since there is a high probability that it contains malicious code.